AY-3-8500: Usage

 The AY-3-8500 was designed to be powered by six 1.5 V cells (9 V).
 Its specified operation is at 6-7 V and a maximum of 12 V instead of the 5 V standard for logic.
 The nominal clock was 2.0 MHz, yielding a 500 ns pixel width.
-One way to generate such a clock is to divide a 14.31818 MHz 4 × colorburst clock by 7, producing 2.04545 MHz.
+One way to generate such a clock is to divide a 14.31818 MHz 4 × NTSC color burst clock by 7, producing 2.04545 MHz.
 It featured independent video outputs for left player, right player, ball, and playground+counter, that were summed using resistors, allowing designers to use a different luminance for each one.
 It was housed in a standard 28-pin DIP.
+The image could be colorized using the AY-3-8515 chip, which converted luminance values to pre-selected colors.

 Applications

 Some of the dedicated consoles employing the AY-3-8500 (there are at least two hundred different consoles using this chip):